Close ×

 Ironing on

 Ironing on labels is a quick and easy way to attach them.
 This method is particularly handy when sewing equipment is not to hand.
 Iron-on labels have a special adhesive on the back that is activated by heat.
 To iron on, place the label on the desired area and press down with a hot iron for a few seconds.
 Make sure you press the iron evenly onto the label to ensure good adhesion.
 This method is ideal if you want to apply the label quickly and easily.
+At Wunderlabel, you can choose from DTF neck labels, DTF iron-on transfers, and DTF name labels.

 Which application method is right for you depends on your project!
 Want to embellish your label with creative stitching?
 Sewing it on is the way to go.
 For a discreet placement in a side seam, sewing it in is the best method.
 If you're looking for a quick and easy option, iron-on labels are ideal.
 To learn more about Wunderlabel's printed labels, take a look at our blog articles on the history of printed labels and the production of printed labels!